Freckleton Air Disaster: RAF Warton

 In January 1942, a decision was made for the United States Army Air Forces (USAAF) to operate RAF Warton as one of four air depots across the United Kingdom in order that aircraft could be assembled or modified, then tested prior to their active front line service elsewhere in Britain and locations such as continental Europe and the Mediterranean.
 RAF Warton was earmarked to primarily specialise in the construction, modification and maintenance of Consolidated B-24 Liberator aircraft in addition to performing modifications and repairs upon aircraft guns and flight instruments.
 The existing site was expanded, with numerous hangars, test sheds, a hospital and barracks constructed, and the three existing runways extended to accommodate the requirements of American military aircraft.
 These modifications saw the airbase significantly expand to encompass a large area in and around Warton and the neighbouring village of Freckleton.
 Despite some initial delays, the air depot was almost complete by the end of 1942.
 The first American servicemen to be stationed at RAF Warton arrived at the base on 18 August that year.

 The Royal Air Force (RAF) officially handed all control of Warton Air Depot to the American military on 17 July 1943 in a ceremony which saw Lieutenant General Henry J. F. Miller formally accept control of the base from the RAF.
 Three months later, the base officially became known as Base Air Depot No. 2.
-Operational 24 hours a day by 1944, over 10,000 aircraft, 38,400 aircraft guns, and 375,380 flight instruments would be processed at BAD-2 before the American military would return control of the site to the RAF in late 1945.
+Operational 24 hours a day by 1944, over 10,000 aircraft, 38,400 aircraft guns, and 375,380 flight instruments would be processed at BAD-2 before the American military returned control of the site to the RAF in late 1945.

 By 1944, approximately 10,400 American servicemen were deployed at BAD-2.
-The month of August alone saw approximately eighty aircraft fly to or from the airbase daily.
+The month of August alone saw approximately 80 aircraft fly to or from the airbase daily.
 In efforts to maintain the morale of the servicemen stationed at the base, celebrities, musicians and entertainers such as Glenn Miller, Joe Louis, Billy Conn and Mitzi Mayfair frequently visited the base to meet and entertain the troops.